BOBANOVIORGANI/solaron-0bab6/content/pages/faq.md

           PowerBank.
 It has USB slots for charging your devices non-wirelessly.
           The PowerBank itself will charge whenever it gets enough solar energy (aka. sunshine).
+      - question: How is this different from what we have today?
+        answer: >-
+          At the office, working together is often a distruction, on remote, it could be motivation.
+At the office, working together is often a distruction, on remote, it could be motivation.
+At the office, working together is often a distruction, on remote, it could be motivation.
       - question: Is shopping safe here?
         answer: >
           Shopping is simple.
 Like any other webstore.
 You just need to choose